MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-javascript.md

 ### Tools

-An individual assistant can access up to 128 tools including `code interpreter`, as well as any custom tools you create via [functions](../how-to/assistant-functions.md).
+An individual assistant can access up to 128 tools including `code interpreter`, and any custom tools you create via [functions](../how-to/assistant-functions.md).

 #### [TypeScript keyless (Recommended)](#tab/typescript-keyless)